linkdata/rinse/README.md

 because gVisor requires the container to be started with `--cap-add=CAP_SYS_CHROOT`, we must add that argument.
 If you're using SELinux, podman will also need the `--security-opt label=type:container_engine_t` argument.

 If you want the service to remember it's settings between runs, you'll need to mount a volume at `/etc/rinse` inside the container.
+More on this [here](#using-config-file).

 `podman run --read-only --cap-drop=ALL --cap-add=CAP_SYS_CHROOT --rm -d -p 8080:8080 -v $HOME:/etc/rinse ghcr.io/linkdata/rinse`